Austin Art Yard Tour 2012: The List

 IMG_5162

-dixon's art hut: 4202 bellvue avenue invited
+dixon's art hut: 4202 bellvue avenue stop in

 Dixon is a pal of ours who died several years ago.
 Besides leaving behind good memories of a good friend, he also left his art hut.
 One of the earlier yardists in town, Dixon made his hut portable which has allowed it to be here in his brother's back yard.
 Brother Dan also frankenstein's bikes.